luxfi/LPs/LPs/lp-0000-network-architecture-and-community-framework.md

 3. **Architecture Overview**: The multi-chain topology and consensus model
 4. **Research Domains**: The technical subjects that LPs address

+## Motivation

+Every blockchain ecosystem requires a canonical reference document that establishes foundational principles, governance processes, and architectural decisions.
+Without such a document:

+- New contributors lack context for design decisions
+- Standards become inconsistent across proposals
+- Architectural evolution lacks coordination
+- Mission alignment drifts over time

+LP-0000 addresses this by serving as the **genesis specification** — the document from which all other LPs derive authority and context.
+It establishes:

+1. **Why we build**: Mission, principles, and impact commitments
+2. **How we coordinate**: The LP standards process and governance
+3. **What we build**: Multi-chain architecture and chain responsibilities
+4. **Where knowledge lives**: Research domain organization

+This document is intentionally comprehensive.
+Other LPs can be terse, referencing LP-0000 for shared context.

 ## Part 1: Mission & Ethos

 ### Why Lux Exists